taylor-schneider/ml-training-jupyter-notebooks/Exploratory Data Analysis (EDA)/README.md

 1. Histograms and Probability
 2. Quantiles
+3. Normalization
-3. Intro to Generalized Lambda Distribution (GLD)
+4. Intro to Generalized Lambda Distribution (GLD)
-4. Fitting GLD To Sample Data
+5. Fitting GLD To Sample Data

 Once we have the basic statistical explanations we can look at using machine learning to do more advanced discovery work.
 For example cluster analysis etc.